First Offense DUI with BAC Between .08 and .10

 If you are over the age of 21 and have been issued a DUI, you may feel very frightened and uncertain where to turn for help.
 The legal, personal, and professional consequences of a DUI arrest or conviction are likely to be severe so it is important that you have skilled and experienced legal representation by your side throughout your case.

 For a first offense with a BAC that is not deemed to be especially egregious, it may be possible to argue for lenient sentencing.
-Contact Rhode Island DUI defense attorney, James Powderly, at 401-662-9006 today.
+Contact Rhode Island DUI defense attorney, Matthew Marin, at 401-287-4384 today.
 He is passionately committed to ensuring that each of his clients receive the vigorous defense guaranteed by the United States Constitution.

 Potential Penalties for a First Offense DUI